az7jh2/SDePER/STRUCTURE.md

 [PyPI package page](https://pypi.org/project/sdeper/).

-`.github/workflows/publish-to-pypi.yml` is a GitHub Action worflow file for publishing package to PyPI trigged by new release in GitHub.
+To publish a package on PyPI, ensure including the following files in addition to all relevant source code files:

 - `MANIFEST.in`: Instructs setuptools on which additional non-code files should be included in the distribution.
 - `pyproject.toml`: Configuration file for using setuptools, defining build and packaging settings.